dennishuo/kaggle-dsb2/README.md

   -Series number still the same within the mixed directory.
   -Dedupe by SeriesNumber-SliceLocation?
--Maybe use niblack instead of naive luminosity threshold for binarization
+-Maybe use niblack instead of naive luminosity threshold for binarization -At least use dynamic threshold per image if not adaptive dynamic like niblack.